-What does a healthy life really look like?
+What does a healthy life look like?
 And what does it mean to have a healthy Liver?
 In Part 2 of this 3-Part series, Grand Master Lu shares his wisdom on why the Liver and the Spring season are vital to year-round health.

 Many many modern issues are associated with poor Liver function.
 The first thing that impacts your Liver is stress.
 Look inside your life: your feelings, thinking, jobs, families, friends.
 List them and see each area of stress.
 When you list everything, you realize, “No wonder I can’t sleep.
 No wonder I feel overwhelmed.”
 Can you let the stress go?
 Can you put it on the side?